World Languages

 THE WORLD LANGUAGES CURRICULUM

 At Epiphany School, we incorporate the study of classical languages for a complete and cohesive approach to language arts.
-By discovering connections and vocabulary shared between three languages as part of our daily study, students gain deeper understanding and heightened acquisition of each language.
+By discovering connections and vocabulary shared between languages as part of our daily study, students gain deeper understanding and heightened acquisition of each language.
 When they graduate, Epiphany School students are prepared to continue making world languages part of their developing lexicon.

 French is introduced through songs, games, and stories.
 Movement and interaction are key to learning simple phrases and vocabulary including colors, animals, foods, and numbers.